simonoxen/plastimatch/doc/sphinx/index.rst

 * Programmable pre-processing and post-processing
 * Regular and irregular regions of interest

-Plastimatch also features two handy utilities which are not directly related to image registration:
+Plastimatch also features other handy utilities which are not directly related to image registration:

 * FDK cone-beam CT reconstruction (GPU and multicore accelerated)
 * Digitally reconstructed radiograph (DRR) generation (GPU and multicore accelerated)
+* A DICOM screen capture utility "Mondoshot"

 Plastimatch lacks the following: